Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Simulation Results

 \subsubsection{Performance When STAs are Static}

-Fig. \ref{fig:plot_static_fine_tune} shows the NGM NN's performance in the cumulative distribution function (CDF) of the number of used slots and the number of QoS violated STAs when the NGM NN operates for different numbers of rounds, $m$, in the architecture.
+Fig. \ref{fig:plot_static_fine_tune} shows the IGL NN's performance in the cumulative distribution function (CDF) of the number of used slots and the number of QoS violating STAs when the IGL NN operates for different numbers of rounds, $m$, in the architecture.
 In this architecture, all STA pairs connected by edges in previous rounds are combined into the processing STA pairs for the current round, as shown in \eqref{eq:online_sta_pair_augment}.
 The results show that across different rounds, the number of slots to color the generated graph remains consistent, around $30$ slots.
-It also shows that the NGM NN in the first round results in $2\%$ of STAs experiencing QoS violations.
-However, by running the NGM process for more rounds, the QoS violations are fewer than $1\%$.
-This improvement is due to the bucketing mode in each round, which can miss some contending and interfering STA pairs, as previous simulations in Section \ref{subsec:simulation_dhf}.
-By adding the previously connected pairs in the NGM process as \eqref{eq:online_sta_pair_augment}, the likelihood of missing the processing of contending or interfering STA pairs is efficiently reduced.
+It also shows that the IGL NN in the first round results in $2\%$ of STAs experiencing QoS violations.
+However, by running the online process for more rounds, the QoS violations are fewer than $1\%$.
+This improvement is due to the bucketing mode in each round, which can miss some contending and interfering STA pairs, as shown in previous simulations in Section \ref{subsec:simulation_dhf}.
+By adding the previously connected pairs in the IGL process as \eqref{eq:online_sta_pair_augment}, the likelihood of missing the processing of contending or interfering STA pairs is efficiently reduced.